Joaquinrvd/Summer-Q1/Python/Week 2/QuikMath2.md

-1.Define what a function is in your own words
+1. Define what a function is in your own words
 It is code that does one thing and does it better than another other.

 2. What key word is used to define a function?